Frequently Asked Questions

 12. Do you have internet access?

 No. We are an “IFZ” (internet free zone) and proud of it!
 Big Bear Camp is off the grid and has no electricity or internet access.
 We do have a small solar system which powers the lights and fans in the bathrooms and lodge.
 We love being “off the grid” and we hope you will enjoy your few days without it as well.
 Many guests comment on this being one of their highlights of their stay at Big Bear Camp.

 13. Tell me more about the insurance that I need to get.

 We strive to keep our prices low.
 To do this, you must provide your own liability insurance for your event.
-Most organizations already have special events or field trip binders as part of their business insurance.
-Individuals can use their own homeowners insurance with an added special event binder.
+Most people use their own homeowners insurance with an added special event binder.
+Some organizations already have special events or field trip binders as part of their business insurance.
 Another source is: http://theeventhelper.com/.
 If you are still wondering what to do, call and ask for help.

 14. What about one day stays with no overnight?

-You can cook your own lunch, purchase a business box lunch from the nearby Walton Country Store Cafe, or bring your own caterer.
+You can cook your own lunch, purchase a business box lunch from the nearby Walton Half Way Cafe, or bring your own caterer.